Community Builds: Family Engagement Events

 Gingerbread Build, a winter holiday event, includes a reading and discussion of the classic gingerbread man story and of participants’ holiday traditions before parents and children create gingerbread houses from graham crackers, frosting and candies.
 To celebrate their work, families create a community exhibit of their creations and explain their thoughts and strategies about the process before taking their gingerbread houses home.

-Multigenerational Weekend Family Field Trips are facilitated, large group expeditions that add comfort and confidence to using a local cultural resource.
+Multi-generational Weekend Family Field Trips are facilitated, large group expeditions that add comfort and confidence to using a local cultural resource.
 Field trips start and end at the child’s school and explore a museum, park, playground or neighborhood landmark.
-Parents are provided some background materials on the site and a crib sheet on using “observation tools” to keep them a step ahead of their kids as they explore, discover and discuss new environments.
+Parents are provided some background materials about the site and a crib sheet on using “observation tools” to keep them a step ahead of their kids as they explore, discover and discuss new environments.
 Family Field trips end with a snack and reflection time.
 Children typically create a drawing to interpret the experience as the adults evaluate the expedition with the facilitator and discuss further ways to enrich and extend children’s learning.
 Families leave with relevant pocket guides and information that supports independent return visits to the site.

 Lessons Learned